rafahg/back-end-project/README.md

  The code is divided into 3 different classes.
   - File manager: Is in charge of taking care of the file and pass it to DataManager
   - DataManager class is in charge of processing the data and get it ready for the display class.
-  -PrintData is the class in charge of displaying the data for the script user,
+  - PrintData is the class in charge of displaying the data for the script user.

   Every class has coded in a separate file in the lib folder and has its testing suite in the spec folder.